szabgab/perlmaven.com/sites/en/pages/padwalker.md

 $ sudo aptitude install libpadwalker-perl
 ```

-Alternatively, you can follow the instructions with <b>cpanm</b> below.
+Alternatively, you can follow the instructions with **cpanm** below.

 ## RedHat/CentOS Linux